vikkie91/petster/README.md

 ### Output
 ![Vet Analysis - Q3](https://user-images.githubusercontent.com/99361886/157279503-94fa5b77-7c29-4140-8b9d-a9f1a7e8561e.png)

+### Insights & Action
+- As an example, we see that out of the 8 patients who made their subsequent visit with Dr.Emma Glacer, only 2 of them had made their initial visit with her.
+The remaining 6 had their inital visit with another vet
+- Since switched visits are much higher than retained visits for all vets, this gives us the opportunity to understand if there is an issue of vet availability during re-booking or any other issue preventing them from going back to the same vet

 --Q4) What is the Total Revenue (visit revenue + prescription revenue – discount) brought by each vet?